justnawat/icsh/README.md

 - returning to using stdin and stdout after using dup2(): https://stackoverflow.com/questions/11042218/c-restore-stdout-to-terminal

 -- MILESTONE 6 --
-- External commands CAN and WILL run in the background.
-However, it causes the prompt to be printed repeatedly after terminating/finishing.
-    - Only happens if the terminated child is run in the background.
-    - Somehow doesn't happen to foreground children, as far as I've tested.
-- jobs now works.
-- fg doesn't work.
-- bg also doesn't work.

 -- MILESTONE 7 --
 - changing color of the terminal to look nicer: https://stackoverflow.com/questions/2616906/how-do-i-output-coloured-text-to-a-linux-terminal